kolkhis/tech-notes/vim/nvim/lua_api.md

 ### Namespace Highlighting
 Get or create a namespace used for buffer highlights and virtual text with `nvim_create_namespace()`.
-    - Returns a Namespace ID
+* Returns a Namespace ID

 To get existing, non-anonymous namespaces `nvim_get_namespaces()`
-    - Returns a Dictionary that maps from Names to Namespace IDs.
+* Returns a Dictionary that maps from Names to Namespace IDs.

-This namespace can then be used to add highlights or 'extmarks'.
+This namespace can then be used to add highlights or `extmarks`.

 Get the active highlight namespace with `nvim_get_hl_ns()`.
-* Returns Namespace id, or -1
+* Returns Namespace ID, or -1
-* Returns -1 when `nvim_win_set_hl_ns()` has not been
+* Returns -1 when `nvim_win_set_hl_ns()` hasn't been
   called for the window (or was called with a namespace of -1).

 Extmarks are often used with namespace highlights.